 This position requires you to have at least completed a bachelor’s degree in business administration or a related area of study.
 With this degree, you can develop the knowledge and skills required to build this career.

-When you combine this with on-the-job experience, the degree shall have prepared you to pursue a variety of career paths in different companies.
+When you combine this with on-the-job experience, the degree shall prepare you to pursue various career paths in different companies.

-Courses such as Business communication, financial accounting, and principles of management will come in handy.
+Courses such as Business communication, financial accounting, and management principles will be useful.

 Step 2 – Build Some On-The-Job Experience